bufbuild/buf-examples/limit-output-types/README.md

   jq '.file[0]'
 ```

-We can see that the output is more involved, including type definitions for the parent
+We can see that the output here is much more involved and includes type definitions for the parent
-`AuthenticateResponse` message but also the `User` message, as above, and a `Result` enum:
+`AuthenticateResponse` message as well as the `User` message and a `Result` enum:
-above, but also

 ```json
 {